BigSpoon33/obsidianOs/System/Dashboards/Theme-Dashboard.md

 ---

+> [!info] Theme Studio
+> The Theme Studio combines the **Dashboard** and **Editor** into one unified interface.
+> - **Dashboard Mode**: Select sprite packs, apply color overrides, preview and apply themes
+> - **Editor Mode**: Create new themes or edit existing ones with live preview
+>
+> Use the toggle buttons at the top to switch between modes.
+Click "Edit" on any theme card to jump directly to editing that theme.

-> [!info] Legacy Widgets
+> [!tip] Legacy Widgets
-> The separate console and preview widgets are still available if needed:
+> The individual widgets are still available if needed:
+> - `System/Scripts/Widgets/dc-themeDashboard.jsx` - Dashboard only
+> - `System/Scripts/Widgets/dc-themeEditor.jsx` - Editor only
-> - `System/Scripts/Widgets/dc-themeConsole.jsx` - Theme selector only
+> - `System/Scripts/Widgets/dc-themeConsole.jsx` - Theme selector (legacy)
-> - `System/Scripts/Widgets/dc-themePreview.jsx` - Preview only
+> - `System/Scripts/Widgets/dc-themePreview.jsx` - Preview only (legacy)